About Devonshire West Big Local

 Who is Involved?

-Currently, the Board comprises of the following members (shown left to right in picture)
+Currently, the Board comprises of the following members:

 - Brian Lawrence – Local business owner

 - Miriam Wilkinson – 3VA, representing our Locally Trusted Organisation

 - Jon Chapman – Involved with number of local initiatives and until recently Board Member of Leaf Hall.

 - Sue Morris – Resident and Co-founder of Community Stuff

 - Adrian Ley – Treasurer, resident and member of Devonshire Collective and Eastbourne Blind Society